ShenduoZhang/shenduo.icu/courses.md

   toc: true
 ---

 This page contains undergraduate classes I've taken and my notes as well as cheat-sheets I made for reviewing.
 Basically all of them are hand-written digital notes.
 I never enjoyed any reputation of good calligraphy.
 Be prepared when you read it.
-I've receive substantial amount of help from others who generously shared their notes to me during my career, so I made all of mine public.

 - FOR NOTES